 Variable-length strings in attributes are read as str objects.
 These are decoded as UTF-8 with surrogate escaping for unrecognised bytes.
+Fixed-length strings are read as numpy bytes arrays, the same as for datasets.

 5.3.2 Storing strings